-Where a Provider is giving cause for concern, the Provider's risk rating will be increased accordingly, and sanctions placed as appropriate.
+Where a provider is giving cause for concern, the provider's risk rating will be increased accordingly, and sanctions placed as appropriate.
 Where additional quality assurance activities are required to resolve issues, charges may apply.

-Within 5 working days of the EQA sampling being completed, the QASA allocated to the Provider will either confirm or reject the results.
-Where results are to be rejected, the QASA will advise the Provider of the reasons for this beforehand.
-Where appropriate, Providers will be advised of any remedial actions they need to complete for results to be approved.
+Within 5 working days of the EQA sampling being completed, and where final results have been submitted, the QASA allocated to the provider will either confirm or reject the results.
+Where results are to be rejected, the QASA will advise the provider of the reasons for this beforehand.
+Where appropriate, providers will be advised of any remedial actions they need to complete for results to be approved.